alex-wolf-ps/dbchatpro/readme.md

 # DBChatPro v1.0.0

-Version 1.0.0 of DBChatPro is a legacy or deprecated version and is located in a [separate repo](https://github.com/alex-wolf-ps/dbchatprov1).
+DBChatPro 1.0.0 is a legacy or deprecated version and is located in a [separate repo found here](https://github.com/alex-wolf-ps/dbchatprov1).
+Versions 5.0.0 and higher is available in this repo.